daleonpz/daleonpz.github.io/_posts/2019-04-03-how-micro-load-app.md

 ---
 layout: post
-title: How do microcontrollers run an application?
+title: How do microcontrollers load an application?
 category: programming
 ---